XingxinHE/Hex/pages/Declaration.md

 # 📝Definition and Classification
-A declaration tells compilers about the name and type of something but it **omits** some details.
+A declaration tells [[Compiler]] about the name and type of something but it **omits** some details.

+# 🧠Intuition
+A declaration is the specification of a name with its type in a program.

 # ⌨Sample Code
 - On different categories of declarations: